ths-rwth/smtrat/doc/markdown/04-modules.md

 Implements the actual satisfiability check of the conjunction of formulas, which are in the received formula.
-There are three options how this module can answer: it either determines that the received formula is satisfiable and returns \True, it determines unsatisfiability and returns false, or it cannot give a conclusive answer and returns \Unknown.
+There are three options how this module can answer: it either determines that the received formula is satisfiable and returns `true`, it determines unsatisfiability and returns `false`, or it cannot give a conclusive answer and returns `UNKNOWN`.
 A module has also the opportunity to reason about the conflicts occurred, if it determines unsatisfiability.
 For this purpose it has to store at least one infeasible subset of the set of so far received formulas.
-If the method `check` is called with its argument being \false, this module is allowed to omit hard obstacles during solving at the cost of returning \UNKNOWN in more cases, we refer to as a \emph{lightweight check}.
+If the method `check` is called with its argument being `false`, this module is allowed to omit hard obstacles during solving at the cost of returning `UNKNOWN` in more cases, we refer to as a *lightweight check*.

 ### Updating the model/satisfying assignment